Healthcare-Robotics/bodies-at-rest/README.md

 Video: https://www.youtube.com/watch?v=UHBqw0BYWEw

+Link to PressurePose synthetic dataset: XXXXXXX.
+Make a new folder, `~/data_BR/synth`, and unzip the files there.

-Link to PressurePose dataset: XXXXXXX.
-Make a new folder on your desktop, `~/data_BR/`, and unzip it there.
+Link to PressurePose real dataset: XXXXXXX.
+Make a new folder, `~/data_BR/real`, and unzip the files there.

 Clone this repository into your `~/git/` folder to get started.